 By doing so, the PCUK team was able to focus their efforts on group engagement and delivering a successful Challenge event for all supporters.

-If your nonprofit could benefit from additional support with Facebook fundraiser management, get in touch with our Managed Services team who will be happy to help.
+If your nonprofit could benefit from additional support with Facebook fundraiser management, check out our trusted social fundraising partners.

-Want to read the Pancreatic Cancer UK case study in full?
-Fill out our form below and download for the full report on their Jog 28 Miles in February Facebook Challenge.
+If you want more insights from the Pancreatic Cancer UK team, read the full success story on their Jog 28 Miles in February Facebook Challenge.